nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 ```

-As you can see in the above example the last version available is `3.2.1`.
+As you can see in the above example the last version available is `3.1.2`.
+But we can fetch the newer one if we know the number :)

 ## Flashing new firmware to the camera

+**Notice** Make sure to remove `lp_app.sh` from the sdcard before flashing.

-We use firmware `cam-3.1.0.tar` but it also works with [cam-3.1.2.tar](https://connect-ota.prusa3d.com/file/cam-3.1.2.tar),
+We use firmware `cam-3.1.3.tar` but it also works with [cam-3.1.2.tar](https://connect-ota.prusa3d.com/file/cam-3.1.3.tar),
 generally new firmware works better with the Wi-Fi setups.

 - prepare microSD card with a MBR partition table
-- create a signle FAT32 partition on the microSD card
+- create a single FAT32 partition on the microSD card
-- download [cam-3.1.0.tar](https://connect-ota.prusa3d.com/file/cam-3.1.0.tar) file to the microSD card
+- download [cam-3.1.3.tar](https://connect-ota.prusa3d.com/file/cam-3.1.3.tar) file to the microSD card
-- rename `cam-3.1.0.tar` to `cus_update_ota.tar`
+- rename `cam-3.1.3.tar` to `cus_update_ota.tar`
 - safe eject the microSD card
 - turn off the camera from the USB power
 - put microSD card it into the camera